Sales pipeline size matters.

 All other things being equal, of course.

-Nevertheless, let’s focus here on measuring sales pipeline size.
+Nevertheless, let’s focus here on the sales pipeline size.

-These four salesforce dashboard charts and underlying reports will accurately measure the size of your sales pipeline.
+In particular, I’ll show you how these four Salesforce dashboard charts and underlying reports accurately measure the size of your sales funnel.

 By the way, you’re probably wondering:

 How do I get my hands on these four dashboard charts?

 Each dashboard contains the 12 charts and underlying reports I recommend for sales funnel reviews and pipeline tracking using Salesforce.

 1. Measure sales pipeline size by Close Date and Stage

 If you only use one dashboard chart that measures sales pipeline size, then make it this one.

 It’s because this chart is the starting point for any funnel review focusing on pipeline size.